 I spent the first portion of my academic library career as a rare book conservator, later transitioning into preservation program management.
 My passion for library and archival collections stems from that foundation.

 My interest and shifting work focus to project management motivated me to complete a 6-course, year-long certificate in project management through the UC Berkeley extension.
-I actively pursue career enhancement and training opportunities in Agile development methodologies, alongside conflict resolution, mentoring, leadership and advocacy for women in technology.
+I actively pursue career enhancement and training opportunities in IT service management, service design and Agile software development methodologies, alongside conflict resolution, mentoring, leadership and advocacy for women in technology.

-I am a volunteer community mediator with Community Boards in San Francisco.
+I am a volunteer community mediator and mediation role play coach (via Zoom) with Community Boards in San Francisco.